-MTUCI Students Design Microwave Filters Using NI AWR Software
+MTUCI Students Design Microwave Filters Using AWR Software

 Moscow Technical University of Communication and Informatics (MTUCI) in Moscow, Russia is a large educational and scientific center for the training of highly qualified specialists in the field of telecommunications, informatics, radio engineering, economics, and management.
 The history of the university, as a higher educational institution, began in February 1921.
 To date, the university has about 14,000 intramural and extramural, bachelors, graduate, and postgraduate students.